-Risk assessments provide the foundation to underpin your organisation's policy on vaccination within your general safety plan.1
+Risk assessments provide the foundation to underpin your organisation's policy on vaccination within your general safety plan.

 Risk assessments need to be worked through collaboratively as a key work health and safety activity.
 The insights provided by a cross section of staff are essential.
+The quality of the risk assessment is critical to the safety of both your team and your clients, even though organisations and their leadership may be stretched it is vital that time is dedicated to the full ccle of risk assessment, action planning, implementation and ongoing monitoring.